 The Prime Minister has some advantages when it comes to the EU Referendum campaign.
 Take the location for his most recent EU speech in favour of Vote Remain.

-The staging and atmosphere of the British Museum appeared very grand for this Cameron EU speech.
+That's because the staging and atmosphere of the British Museum appeared very grand for this Cameron EU speech.
 Probably very expensive as well.

-And that makes a difference of course.
+And that also makes a difference of course.
 A good location.
 Good staging, sound and atmosphere.
 That's because they all make their contribution to a good speech.

 And this was a good one.
 The Prime Minister's speech had structure, planning and all the rhetorical flourishes we've come to expect from his public speaking.

-We didn't hear his old favourite, "Let me be clear."
+However, we didn't hear his old favourite, "Let me be clear."
 But we did hear:

 Let me say at the outset that I understand why many people are wrestling with this decision, and why some people’s heads and hearts are torn.